 And just like cake cutting, dividing equity can be tricky at times!
 It requires thoughtful planning, some maths, and a bit of practice and skill development.
-Startup equity distribution is just one of the many challenges startup founders have to overcome while baking a cake, er, growing a business.
+Calculating startup equity is just one of the many challenges startup founders have to overcome while baking a cake, er, growing a business.

 We can go on and on with this cake metaphor (if you haven't picked it up at this point, we are all about Cake-sharing around here!), but let's go back to distributing startup equity.